choeseonmun/gpt-bitcoin/instructions_v2.md

 - **Bollinger Bands**: A set of three lines: the middle is a 20-day average price, and the two outer lines adjust based on price volatility.
 The outer bands widen with more volatility and narrow when less.
 They help identify when prices might be too high (touching the upper band) or too low (touching the lower band), suggesting potential market moves.

 ### Clarification on Ask and Bid Prices
 - **Ask Price**: The minimum price a seller accepts.
-Use this for buy decisions to determine the cost of acquiring Bitcoin.
+Use this for buy decisions to determine the cost of acquiring SEI.
 - **Bid Price**: The maximum price a buyer offers.
 Relevant for sell decisions, it reflects the potential selling return.

 ### Instruction Workflow
 #### Pre-Decision Analysis:
 1. **Review Current Investment State and Previous Decisions**: Start by examining the most recent investment state and the history of decisions to understand the current portfolio position and past actions. review the outcomes of past decisions to understand their effectiveness.
 This review should consider not just the financial results but also the accuracy of your market analysis and predictions.
 2. **Analyze Market Data**: Utilize Data 2 (Market Analysis) to examine current market trends, including price movements and technical indicators.
 Pay special attention to the SMA_10, EMA_10, RSI_14, MACD, and Bollinger Bands for signals on potential market directions.
-3. **Incorporate Crypto News Insights**: Evaluate Data 1 (Crypto News) for any significant news that could impact market sentiment or the KRW-BTC pair specifically.
+3. **Incorporate Crypto News Insights**: Evaluate Data 1 (Crypto News) for any significant news that could impact market sentiment or the KRW-SEI pair specifically.
 News can have a sudden and substantial effect on market behavior; thus, it's crucial to be informed.
 4. **Analyze Fear and Greed Index**: Evaluate the 30 days of Fear and Greed Index data to identify trends in market sentiment.
 Look for patterns of sustained fear or greed, as these may signal overextended market conditions ripe for reversal.
 Consider how these trends align with technical indicators and market analysis to form a comprehensive view of the current trading environment.
 5. **Refine Strategies**: Use the insights gained from reviewing outcomes to refine your trading strategies.
 This could involve adjusting your technical analysis approach, improving your news sentiment analysis, or tweaking your risk management rules.
 #### Decision Making: